 This cannot be answered on the basis of the rules, but requires practical experience.
 However, Art.
 3 says that CIETAC accepts cases involving economic, trade and other disputes of a contractual or non-contractual nature, based on an agreement of the parties.

-It is not recommend CIETAC for an arbitration procedure without any relation to China.
+CIETAC is not recommended for an arbitration procedure without any relation to China.
 CIETAC is very China-centred with a strong role of the institution.